arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 * I'm working on it
 * That's my top-prio
 * However, I need help
-* I'm sorry (it was clearly my fault)
+* I'm sorry

-An apology is nice here, but useless without all above.
+An apology is nice here (it was clearly my fault), but useless without all above.

 If necessary, I should keep them informed about the progress.
 Luckily, the recovery was so quick that the next message was, at the same time, the last one: _Hey, it's ok now, we only lost today's records_.